bilbof/charts/README.md

 #### How it works

 Charts requires the [API Keys](https://github.com/chartmogul/metrics-api/blob/master/API-Documentation/api.md) from your [ChartMogul](https://chartmogul.com/) account.
-It requests theyour account's current metrics from ChartMogul's API and reports them in a dashboard.
+It requests your account's current metrics from ChartMogul's API and reports them in a dashboard.
 User API keys are stored in Local Storage and do not leave the device.

 To do:
 - Metrics over time